rnkvogel/Millicast-Player/README.md

 https://rnkvogel.github.io/Millicast-Player/

-Note secure token is not enabled on demo.
+Note secure token is not needed if youdid not enable it.

 Place the folder on your website